HOW TO BE

 Make it a plan that’s appropriate for your ability

 What does appropriate mean?
 Not all football players are meant to play at Alabama; not all basketball players should play at Kansas.
 This means getting in contact with colleges that are at your level of ability is crucial.
-This process should start as early as your freshman year in high school.
+This process should start as early as your freshman year in high school for Division I programs and during your junior year of high school for all other levels.

 Being proactive pays off